-A lot goes into figuring out how much money you need to retire, but one common piece of advice is that you need about $1 million — and some sources suggest even more.
-In fact, 16 percent of people believe you need at least $2 million, according to a recent Transamerica study.
+A lot goes into figuring out how much money you need to retire, but experts offer rules of thumb you can use as a starting point.
+One common piece of advice is that you need about $1 million, but can you retire on $1 million comfortably?

-You can spend your golden years living on less than $1 million — and still live well.
-To figure out how much you’ll need to retire, you must assess your lifestyle needs, understand your risk tolerance, consider the effects of inflation and most important, learn how to create a budget and follow it.
+You can spend your golden years living on less and still live well.
+To figure out how much you’ll need to retire, you must assess your lifestyle needs, understand your risk tolerance, consider the effects of inflation and, most importantly, learn how to create a budget and follow it.

 Planning Retirement Savings Is About Spending, Not Income

-Spending peaked at $71,166 per year for the 45-to-54 age group, then dropped to $38,691 per year for people 75 and older — a figure that shows a trend of spending less and living more simply in the golden years — according to the Bureau of Labor Statistics of the U.S. Department of Labor.
+In 2021, the most recent year for which annual data is available, household spending peaked at $83,854 per year for the 45-to-54 age group, then dropped to $45,820 per year for people 75 and older, according to the U.S. Bureau of Labor Statistics.
+The figures show a trend of spending less and living more simply in the golden years.
 With a reduction in overall expenses, it’s easier to live well on less during retirement.
-Here are some ways to achieve that:

-– Drive less or use cheaper transportation.
-The typical senior between 65 and 74 spends $8,420 on transportation costs annually, according to the BLS.
-If you opt for an economy car, you can save money on gas and on the actual car because it will cost a lot less than a luxury model.
+Seniors between 65 and 74 spend an average of $8,356 on transportation costs annually, according to the BLS.
+If you opt for an economy car, you can save money on gas and on the actual car, because it will cost a lot less than a luxury model.
 You might also consider using public transportation.

-– Downsize your home.
-The best places to retire might not be where you lived preretirement.
+The best places to retire might not be where you lived pre-retirement.
 Selling a home in California or the Northeast U.S. would enable you to buy something cheaper in, say, Detroit or Philadelphia — and you’d likely have cash left over.

-– Cut back on entertainment.
 Spending less on things like dining out is an easy way to cut expenses.
 Be coupon-savvy at the grocery store and buy only what you need.
-Seek out low-cost activities with a senior discount, or clubs and groups aimed at your age group.
+Seek out low-cost activities with a senior discount, or clubs and organizations aimed at your age group.

 Rely More on Investments Than Benefits

 Your liquid savings probably won’t be your only assets when you enter retirement.
-Any employer-sponsored savings you’ve accrued can significantly supplement your retirement savings and any other nest egg investments you might have — like annuities or CDs — can also help when you retire.
+Any employer-sponsored savings you’ve accrued can significantly supplement your retirement savings, and other nest egg investments you might have — like annuities or CDs — can also help when you retire.

 Experts advise that with current and forthcoming Social Security trends, it’s not wise to rely solely on Social Security benefits to fund your retirement.
-“Right now, I would plan on getting 70 percent of the Social Security income we are being promised,” Rose said.
+If you are looking to further build your portfolio or want to start investing, explore safe, high-return investment options.

-No hard-and-fast rule mandates you must retire at 65.
-More seniors are choosing to work past the retirement age nowadays, and some are foregoing retirement altogether.
+No hard-and-fast rule mandates you must retire at 65, or even at your full retirement age of 66 or 67.
+More seniors are choosing to work past the retirement age nowadays, and some are forgoing retirement altogether.

 Avoid Retirement Pitfalls